Mastercard/mcs-commerce-web/RELEASING.md

 TODO:

-Test the running of this in an actual CocoaPods installation
+* Test the running of this in an actual CocoaPods installation
+* Update document for Carthage as well